yanghankyeul/yanghankyeul.github.io/_pages/research.md

 * Introducing the Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; R&R at _Conflict Management and Peace Science_)
 * Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala; R&R at _Political Analysis_)
 [Download](https://yanghankyeul.github.io/files/hierarchicalspatialmodels.pdf)
+* U.S. Allies’ Foreign Policy Alignment in an Era of Great Power Competition: An Analysis of Domestic Politics (with Daekwon Son and Kyung Suk Lee; conditionally accepted at _Contemporary Security Policy_)

 Job Market Paper